Complementarity relations for design-structured POVMs in terms of generalized entropies of order $\alpha\in(0,2)$: Complementarity relations in terms of generalized entropies

 Finally, we briefly exemplify the derived estimates for a value of the range $\alpha\in(1,2)$.
-In Fig. \ref{fig3}, the four estimates from (\ref{kapotay}) and (\ref{kapoche}) are plotted for $\alpha=1.3$ together with the actual entropies for two orientations of the Bloch vector.
+In Fig. \ref{fig3}, the four estimates from (\ref{kapotay}) and (\ref{kapoche}) are plotted for $\alpha=1.3$ together with the actual entropies for two orientations of the Bloch vector. ``$L_{\alpha}$-estimate'' is not shown since it goes very close to ``LT-estimate''.
+In contrast to Fig. \ref{fig0}, there is no advantage of ``$L_{\alpha}$-estimate'' over the maximum of ``LCh-estimate'' and ``LT-estimate''.
 Here, relative differences of two-sided estimating are no more than $3.9$ \%.
 Overall, both the approaches to estimate $\alpha$-entropies demonstrate domains of utility, though the estimate (\ref{kapoche}) is better only for states very close to the maximally mixed one.
 Entropies themselves and estimates on them do not differ so essentially as in Fig. \ref{fig0}.
-In that figure, the graph of LCh-estimate shows a fairly convex part at the right end of the interval.
+In that figure, the graph of ``LCh-estimate'' shows a fairly convex part at the right end of the interval.
 In Fig. \ref{fig3}, this behavior is not expressed so brightly.
 By some inspection, similar observations can be made for other examples of quantum designs in two dimensions.
 We refrain from presenting the details here.

 By comparison, the two approaches to estimate $\alpha$-entropies are more different for $\alpha\in(0,1)$.
 Indeed, the first derivative of $\eta_{\alpha}(x)$ is not finite for $x\to+0$ and $\alpha\in(0,1)$.
 On the other hand, derivatives of any polynomial are certainly finite, whence the slope of tangential line is enough far from the vertical.
 For $\alpha\in(0,1)$, therefore, our approximation have to be relatively poor in some right neighborhood of the left point $x=0$.
 By its origin, the Taylor scheme provides the best way around the right point $x=1$.
 The polynomials with flexible coefficients give better results closely to the left point of the interval.
-Similar observations were made for the Shannon entropy \cite{rastpol}.
-For $\alpha\in(1,2)$, the first derivative of $\eta_{\alpha}(x)$ remains finite for $x\to+0$, so that both the schemes allow to estimate $\alpha$-entropy in a good way.
+Similar observations were reported for the Shannon entropy \cite{rastpol}.
+For $\alpha\in(1,2)$, the first derivative of $\eta_{\alpha}(x)$ remains finite for $x\to+0$, so that both the schemes allow one to estimate $\alpha$-entropy in a good way.
 As some inspection shows, we should prefer (\ref{kapotay}) for sufficiently small values of $\alpha$.
 For non-integer values $\alpha>2$, one can use the methods already presented in the literature.
+We refrain from presenting the details here.